Justin Bieber: Public image

 Wax statues of Bieber with the hairstyle from his early career are on display at the Madame Tussauds wax museums in New York City, London, and Amsterdam.
 In 2018, "Steps to Stardom", an exhibit on Bieber's early career, opened in his hometown of Stratford, Ontario at the Stratford Perth Museum, offering a collection of mementos from his formative years and rise to international stardom.
 The items on display include a professional drum kit he owned as a younger child, his Grammy Award, microphones, his Stratford Warriors hockey jacket, and personal letters, including one from Michelle Obama.
 Bieber made a number of visits to the museum.
 "Steps to Stardom" was originally scheduled to close in October 2018 but the board of the museum extended its stay for at least another year after the exhibit broke attendance records set by its Anne Frank House exhibit in 2015.

-At age 17, and within just two years of his professional music career, Bieber was named amongst the Time 100 world's most influential people list and was ranked number 2 on the Forbes Highest-Paid Celebrities Under 30 list.
+At age 17, and within two years of his professional music career, Bieber was named amongst the Time 100 world's most influential people list and was ranked number two on the Forbes Highest-Paid Celebrities Under 30 list.
 He went on to be included on the Forbes annual list five more times; in 2012, 2013, 2014, 2016 and 2017.
-He was also included on Forbes list of the top ten most powerful celebrities in 2011, 2012, and 2013.
+He was also included on Forbes list of the top 10 most powerful celebrities in 2011, 2012, and 2013.